joanh3aly/Project-2018/README.md

 Fisher's Iris flower data set is a data set comprised of the length and width of the sepals and petals of 50 samples each of Iris setosa, Iris verginica and Iris versicolor, measured in centimeters.

 In 1936 Ronald Fisher, a British biologist and statistician used the data set to create a linear discriminant model to distinguish the Iris species from each other.
-His research is recorded in his paper The use of multiple measurements in taxonomic problems.
+His research is recorded in his paper "The use of multiple measurements in taxonomic problems".

 ## Initial Investigations